morpc/morpc-geos-collect/README.md

-# morpc-lookup-geos
+# morpc-geos-collect
- Generate lookup table for geographies of interest to MORPC
+Collect a set of geographies of interest to MORPC from various sources and create a lookup table that contains the identifiers for the geographies.